Transition Waste Optimization for Coded Elastic Computing: Preliminaries

-\textbf{Storage, communication, and computation overhead of an ETAS.} As proposed in~\cite{Yang_etal_2019}, each machine stores all $F$ tasks but only runs a subset of those tasks based on the specific allocation.
+As proposed in~\cite{Yang_etal_2019}, each machine stores all $F$ tasks but only runs a subset of those tasks based on the specific allocation.
 In this way, when switching to a new TAS, each existing machine doesn't have to download new data.
-When coupling with a coded computing scheme (Appendix~\ref{app:coupling}), each machine actually stores only a $1/(L-E)$-fraction of the input data, e.g., the matrix $\bA$ if we are computing $\bA\bx$, where $E < L$ is the number of stragglers (slow machines) that the scheme can tolerate.
+When coupling with a coded computing scheme (see Section~\ref{subsec:coupling}), each machine actually stores only a $1/(L-E)$-fraction of the input data, e.g., the matrix $\bA$ if we are computing $\bA\bx$, where $E < L$ is the number of stragglers the scheme can tolerate.

 Every machine joining the system has to download its portion of data once, which constitutes the most costly, but necessary, communication overhead of the system.
+From a practical perspective, letting a machine \textit{joining} in the middle of the computation might be costly as it must download its allocated tasks from existing servers or from the master (decoding/re-encoding may even be needed).
+Machines leaving, on the other hand, would not cause any issue in terms of communication overhead because the active ones already stored all needed data and are ready to transition to any new sets of tasks.
 The communication between a master machine, which coordinates the task allocation, and the worker machines, is negligible.

 The master has to run an algorithm to find a new TAS whenever a machine leaves or joins.
 If a cyclic or a shifted cyclic ETAS (see Section~\ref{subsec:TW_shifted_cyclic}) is used, the computation overhead is negligible.
-If a zero-waste transition (see Section~\ref{sec:zero}) is insisted, the complexity of the search is polynomial in $N$, $L$, and $F$ (basically, it runs a network flow algorithm).
-A zero-waste transition will be particularly beneficial when there are a moderate number of tasks while each task is resource-intensive, e.g., when we multiply a fat matrix with a long vector.
+If a zero-waste transition (see Section~\ref{sec:zero}) is insisted, the complexity of the search is polynomial in $N$, $L$, and $F$ (basically, it runs a network flow algorithm). \hoang{A zero-waste transition will be particularly beneficial when there are a moderate number of tasks while each task is resource-intensive.
 In that case, the benefit of a zero-waste transition will offset the time spent for finding one.
+Note that we have total control of the number of tasks $F$ when defining tasks (only requiring that $F$ satisfies some divisibility condition).
+For example, when computing the matrix-matrix multiplication $\bA \bB$ (see Appendix~\ref{app:coupling}), we can partition both $\bA$ and $\bB$ into a desirable number $F$ of sub-matrices $\bA_f$ and $\bB_f$ (row-wise for $\bA$ and column-wise for $\bB$).
+Then, Task $f$ corresponds to $\bA_f\bB_f$, $f=0,1,\ldots,F-1$.}